 For years after Dr. Rudman’s study, the therapeutic approach to dominating the growth hormone field was through the injection of the human growth hormone.
 Injectable hGH is currently produced by recombinant DNA biotechnology methods.
 Only a few pharmaceutical companies worldwide are capable of producing injectable hGH.

 However there were many problems about hGH injections and their methods.
 Fortunately, these setbacks were not safety related.
 For example, the injections could cost up to $1,000 per month.
 Since the objective of this procedure was to mimic the body’s secretion pattern of hGH throughout the day, the doses tended to be low, although they were delivered in higher frequencies.
 As a result, many people complained about the daily injections.
 No major side effects were reported with the exception of some minor joint aches and pains and fluid retention.
 These minor complications, however, tended to disappear within a few days.

-Fortunately there were no reported cases of cancer or serious degenerative illnesses.
-However there would be a decrease in energy level when a patient tops the hGH injections.
+Fortunately, there were no reported cases of cancer or serious degenerative illnesses.
+However, there would be a decrease in energy level when a patient stops the hGH injections.
 It was found that the body composition would essentially remain unchanged if accompanied by an exercise and diet program.
 Although injections of Human Growth Hormone may not be the program of choice for many people, statistics demonstrate overwhelmingly its impressive effectiveness.

-However, interest in hGH injections never reached critical mass.
+However, interest about hGH injections never reached critical mass.